Perturbed Fenchel duality and first-order methods: Abstract

 \section{Abstract}

-We show that the iterates generated by a generic class of first-order methods satisfy a canonical {\em perturbed} Fenchel duality inequality.
+We show that the iterates generated by a generic {\em first-order meta-algorithm} satisfy a canonical {\em perturbed} Fenchel duality inequality.
 The latter in turn readily yields a unified derivation of the best known convergence rates for various popular first-order algorithms including the conditional gradient method as well as the main kinds of Bregman proximal methods: subgradient, gradient, fast gradient, and universal gradient methods.